-Certainly, the past few months haven’t certainly been a walk in the park for my business, but the crisis has presented me with some bright spots and even a few heart-warming moments.
+Certainly, the past few months haven’t certainly been a walk in the park for my Bristol-based creative agency, but the crisis has presented me with some bright spots and even a few heart-warming moments.

 Before I begin, I of course understand that many of us have faced dark, tough times recently.
 I also appreciate that there’s a long road ahead before we’re back to any kind of normality.
 But I feel it’s important to recognise that, in my small corner of the business community at least, there have been some rays of sunlight during lockdown that are worth celebrating.